palm11695/remin-der/README.md

 ### `npm test`

-To launches our test in watch mode.
+To launches the testing in watch mode.

 ### `npm test-coverage`

-To display our test coverage.
+To launches the testing and display the test coverage. *(CI also run test-coverage command)*